Scoring Your Credit - How's Your Credit Score

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-Lenders want to make sure that giving you a loan is a safe move.
-Your FICO score gives lenders a view of what type of borrower you'll be based solely on your credit history.
-You'll need a score of at least 740 to get a acceptable interest rate.
-You can qualify for a mortgage loan with a lower score, but the interest accumulated over time could be more than double the amount of an individual with a superior FICO score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your FICO score gives lenders a view of what type of borrower you are solely because of your credit history.
+You'll need a score of at least 700 to get a decent interest rate.
+You'll still get approved for a mortgage loan with a lower score, but the interest accrued over the life of the loan could be more than double the amount of someone having a near perfect credit score.

-Staying on top of your FICO score is the first step in owning a home.
+Getting your credit in order is the first step in buying a home.
 Contact us and we can help you get on the right track to the home of your dreams.

-You want an improved score, but how do you get there?
+How do you get a stronger score?
 Improving your FICO score takes time.
-It can be difficult to make a large-scale change in your credit score with quick fixes, but your score can improve in a year by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+It can be difficult to make a significant change in your credit score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The most important thing is to know your FICO score.
 You'll improve your credit score by using these helpful hints:

 - Spread your debt around.
-At first, this doesn't sound like a good idea.
-But, you steer clear of having one card that is maxed out and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about 20% of their credit limit than to have the bulk of your debt transferred to one card.
+At first, this doesn't seem like a good idea.
+But, you don't want to have one card that is at the maximum and have your remaining cards at a zero balance.
+It's better to have each of your cards at about 30% of their credit limit than to have the majority of your debt transferred to one card.

-- Apply for gas station cards or chain store credit.
-For those who have non-existent credit or below average credit, department store credit cards and gas credit cards are ways to get credit, increase your spending limits and have a solid payment history, which will raise your credit.
-You must always avoid charging a high balance for too long because these types of cards traditionally have a larger interest rate.
+- Chain store cards and gas cards.
+For those who have non-existent credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to start your credit history, increase your spending limits and stay on top of your payments, which will raise your credit.
+You must always beware of holding a large balance for too long because these types of cards traditionally have a higher interest rate.

-- Keep your cards in rotation.
+- Keep your cards active.
 Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts maintain an active status.
-But, make sure you pay them off in no more than two or three payments.
+But, be sure to pay them off in one or two payments.

-Knowing the ways you can raise your FICO score, you're one step closer to becoming a homeowner.
-Know that when it's time to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
-With the help of Silver International Realty, Inc., shopping for a mortgage is sure to go more smoothly so you, too, can achieve home ownership.
+Knowing the ways you can build up your credit score, you're one step closer to becoming a homeowner.
+Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+With the help of Silver International Realty, Inc., the loan application process is sure to go more smoothly so you, too, can achieve home ownership.